 WHAT DO WE DO?
 Raise funds to build wetland areas with the Dept. of Fish & Wildlife, provide hands on labor to construct ponds, nesting platforms and nesting tunnels, install and maintain Wood Duck nesting boxes to assure the perpetuation of wildfowl populations and wildfowl habitat.
 All money, time and donations go to work in Washington State.

 WE NEED YOU!
-We hold monthly meetings with speakers on resource management topics and subjects of interest from waterfowl enhancement to hunting opportunities.
+We hold monthly meetings with speakers on resource management topics and subjects of interest to waterfowl enhancement and hunting opportunities.